Circular Queue Representation using Array

 circular queue program in c

-Below C Program has three methods to perform circular queue operations
+Below C Program has three methods to perform Circular queue operations

 enqueue(int val):- This function will insert a value at the rear of the circular queue.
 Before insertion, it will checks whether the circular queue is empty or not.
 If a queue is empty then print “Queue Overflow” otherwise new item will be added to the circular queue.